 Production in open coops is determined by social and environmental value.
 In our existing economy, social rights and environmental protection are regarded as externalities (someone else’s cost or problem), and their regulation is assumed to be the responsibility of an increasingly absentee state.
 In an open co-op, these factors are not externalized.
 Instead, they are built into the legal matrix of operations to ensure accountability and compliance with the practices of a generative economy.
 These responsible principles can be motivators for starting an open co-op, even a point of honor for its members.
 Statutes oriented towards the common good can also expand on the seven cooperative principles, be updated for the digital age, and help offset troubling tendencies that can appear in certain cooperatives.

-2. Open Coops need to be multi-stakeholder in nature
+2. Open Coops need to be multi-constituent in nature

 The new, ethical, and sustainable open-source cooperativism brings its commitment to economic and social democracy beyond the cooperative’s own company structure.
 Like an ecosystem, an economy does not work in isolation.
 Open Cooperativism seeks to enfranchise all participants in the economic value chain, not just cooperative members.
 This includes affective and reproductive labor, the creation of commons, and other forms of currently “invisibilized” work.
 The enfranchisement process can happen materially, through support and incentives, and through decision-making power, creating a forum for more voices to be heard.
 As in commons and contributory systems, Open Coops thrive with an ecology of membership.